superhexa/PypiStats/README.md

 ## Features

 - **Retrieve Download Stats:** Get the total number of downloads for any PyPI package.
-- **User-Friendly Interface:** Interact with the bot using simple commands and inline buttons..
+- **User-Friendly Interface:** Interact with the bot using simple commands and inline buttons.

 ## How It Works